Amine-Kariouta/Keep-It-Safe/README.md

 - **Server Port**: Set the server port to `5002`.
 - **CORS**: Enable Cross-Origin-Resource-Sharing (CORS).
 - **Prompt Formatting**: Turn ON to enable prompt formatting.
-- **Model**: Load the desired model in LM Studio.
-- **Prompt**: Use the provided `prompt.txt` file to configure the chatbot for appropriate responses.
+- **Model and Prompt**: Load the desired model in LM Studio and use the provided `prompt.txt` file to configure the chatbot for appropriate responses.

 ### Usage

 1. **Start the Local Inference Server** in LM Studio:
    - Open LM Studio and set the server port to `5002`.
    - Ensure that CORS is enabled.
-   - Load your preferred model and start the server.
+   - Start the server.

 2. **Start the APIs for Toxicity and Negativity Analysis**:
    - Run the Python script to start both APIs: